electron/electron/docs/tutorial/boilerplates-and-clis.md

 a look.
 It's quite popular in the community and uses `electron-builder` internally.

+## electron-vite-vue
+If you want to try Vite, [`electron-vite-vue`](https://github.com/electron-vite/electron-vite-vue) is a very friendly template to get started.
+Also it integrates `electron-builder`.

 ## Other Tools and Boilerplates

 The ["Awesome Electron" list](https://github.com/sindresorhus/awesome-electron#boilerplates) contains more tools and boilerplates